 In May 2014, and in subsequent updates, the FASB issued guidance ("Topic 606") to clarify the principles for recognizing revenue.
-Topic 606 replaced Topic 605, which was the revenue recognition standard in effect through December 31, 2017.
+Topic 606 replaced Topic 605, which was the revenue recognition standard in effect through December 31, 2017, as reflected in the table below.
+We adopted Topic 606 on January 1, 2018.
 Topic 606 includes the required steps to achieve the core principle that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-We adopted Topic 606 on January 1, 2018, using the modified retrospective method.
-The adoption of Topic 606 did not result in any significant changes to our historic revenue accounting under Topic 605.
-Results for 2018 are presented under Topic 606, while results for 2017 and 2016 continue to reflect our historic accounting under Topic 605.
-No cumulative change to retained earnings was required upon adoption of Topic 606.